This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Giclée Stretched Canvas Print: Giclee print on museum quality 410gsm polycotton canvas.
 Stretched on 1.5 inch pine wood and back wire.
 Ready to hang

-Painting and gilding waste cardboard expresses the idea that, It is not materials that define value.
-We are all made of the same stuff, and worth is not just how stuff is arranged, but its story.
+Painting and gilding waste cardboard.
+It is not materials that define value.
+We are all made of the same stuff.

 Through the ever-broadening lens of post-modern art, the boundlessness of Misha Bittleston's work allows for an immense blossoming.
 It is often ambiguity that resonates with the best-heard voice, and it is often the strongest artists that with vagueness accomplish the most.
 When granted the privilege of free interpretation the audience builds a personal connection with a piece, in effect allowing the artist's message to grow and mature.